 This Manual shall be complementary to those provided for in the NNGS Code (hereinafter referred to as the Code) and the relevant Transmission and LNG Agreements concluded between LNG Users and the Operator.

 The terms referred in this Manual shall have the meaning assigned to them in Law 4001/2011, in the Code and Transmission and LNG Agreements.
+Unless express reference is made to a different law, cross references to articles and paragraphs shall be deemed as references to this Manual.

 In addition to the terms of paragraph [3], the following terms are defined: